Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

 \subsubsection{Deligne--Faltings targets of rank one}

 Throughout this paper, we will mainly focus on the following type of targets.

-\begin{definition} A log algebraic stack $Y$ is {\em Deligne--Faltings type of rank one} if there is a morphism of sheaves of monoids $\NN_{Y} \to \oM_Y$ which locally lifts to a chart of $\cM_Y$.
+\begin{definition} A log algebraic stack $Y$ is {\em Deligne--Faltings type of rank one} if there is a morphism of sheaves of monoids $\NN_{Y} \to \oM_Y$ which locally lifts to a chart (in the sense of \cite[Definition~2.9 (1)]{KKato}) of $\cM_Y$.
 Here $\NN_{Y}$ denotes the constant sheaf over $Y$ with fiber $\NN$. \end{definition}